 - Hyperthermic Intraperitoneal Chemotherapy (HIPEC): HIPEC is generally performed after cytoreductive surgery.
 This heated chemotherapy technique is also used to treat other forms of cancer including ovarian and colon.
 HIPEC flushes the abdominal area with the goal of removing any infected cells that were not removed during cytoreductive surgery.

 Pericardial treatments include:

 - Pericardiectomy: This procedure involves the surgeon removing the lining around the heart.
 It is up to the surgeon’s discretion as to how much of the lining to remove.
 The goal is to extract the mass and any associated cells.

 - Pericardiocentesis: The goal of this technique is to remove fluid build-up from around the patient’s heart.
-Patients who have had this procedure often report relief from the pressure that builds in the chest due to presence of excessive fluid.
+Patients who have had this procedure often report relief from the pressure that builds in the chest due to the presence of excessive fluid.

 - Percutaneous Balloon Pericardiotomy: After a pericardiectomy, patients may suffer the build-up of fluid.
-To relive this, the surgeon inserts a balloon between the layers of the lining to remove as much fluid as possible.
+To relieve this, the surgeon inserts a balloon between the layers of the lining to remove as much fluid as possible.

 - Free Five Wishes Living Will

 How Do I Prepare Myself and My Family for the Journey Ahead?